-The new contract no longer contains prior requirements from the Member Handbook other than cross-reference to the federal regulations at 42 C.F.R.
+The current contract no longer contains prior requirements from the Member Handbook other than cross-reference to the federal regulations at 42 C.F.R.
 438.10(g).
-Notably, this regulation pertains to all managed care in general; it is not specific to HBCS.78
+Notably, this regulation pertains to all managed care in general; it is not specific to HCBS.78

 Explaining grievance and appeal